The Ultimate Guide to Mardi Himal Trek

 When is the Best Time to Trek to Mardi Himal?

-The clearest weather on the Mardi Himal trek occurs during the Spring season which starts from March until May and the Autumn season which starts from late September until November.
+The clearest weather on the Mardi Himal trek occurs during the Spring season, which starts from March until May, and the Autumn season, which starts from late September until November.
 Spring and Autumn have always been an ideal time for trekking in Nepal.

-Traditionally, the Winter Season from December to February is supposed to have snowfall which is common in the higher settlements.
+Traditionally, the Winter Season from December to February is supposed to have snowfall, which is common in the higher settlements.
 However, due to the change in the climate, these days people prefer to trek in the winter when the weather is clear and less crowded.
-It has been a few years now that we have witnessed the effects of Climate Change in Nepal which is reshaping the trekking and climbing patterns in Nepal as well.
+It has been a few years now that we have witnessed the effects of Climate Change in Nepal, which is reshaping the trekking and climbing patterns in Nepal as well.
 So, Winter Mardi Himal Trek is getting quite popular these days.

 The Mardi Himal trek can easily be completed in December, January, and February.
 Trekking to Mardi Himal over Christmas has grown increasingly popular in recent years.
 Despite January and February bringing peak winter conditions to Nepal and lower temperatures, many trekkers now opt to visit the Mardi region during these months.

 For those prepared to withstand cooler weather, the Mardi Trek in winter provides spectacular unobstructed mountain vistas without large crowds.
-During peak season time this unhindered views and serene experience will be a privilege.
+During peak season time these unhindered views and serene experience will be a privilege.

-The monsoon hits Nepal from early June till August making trails muddy and visibility of mountain views less reliable.
+The monsoon hits Nepal from early June till August, making trails muddy and visibility of mountain views less reliable.
 However, June does offer the advantage of seeing blooming rhododendrons if you don’t mind the rain.
 Nevertheless, monsoon is not recommended for trekking to Mardi Himal due uncertainty of landslides and slippery trails.

 NOTE: Teahouses in the region are open all through the year till High Camp.

-How Difficult is Mardi Himal Trek?
+How Difficult is the Mardi Himal Trek?

 Despite the high elevation reached within a short period, the Mardi Himal Trek is still considered relatively MODERATE.
-It is considered Moderate mainly due to the gradual ascent which is not physically draining.
-The trail to Mardi Himal is fairly new and not many tourists trekked into the region until 2015.
+It is considered Moderate mainly due to the gradual ascent, which is not physically draining.
+The trail to Mardi Himal is fairly new, and not many tourists trekked into the region until 2015.
 There were hardly any shelters for the trekkers because of which the trek to Mardi Himal then was all camping trips.

 After the coming of teahouses in many short camps, now trekkers have the privilege to rest for a quick tea, have lunch, or stay overnight.
-Though the trail is very new and ascends and descends through the most luxurious dramatic forest setting, it is achievable for anyone of any age with sound fitness.
+Though the trail is very new and ascends and descends through the most luxurious, dramatic forest setting, it is achievable for anyone of any age with sound fitness.

-The descending parts of the trek contain loose rock and lots of steps which can be hard on the knees so bringing hiking poles is highly recommended.
-Proper layered clothing and waterproof gear are also key since rain and snow storms can come in quickly at these altitudes.
+The descending parts of the trek contain loose rock and lots of steps, which can be hard on the knees, so bringing hiking poles is highly recommended.
+Proper layered clothing and waterproof gear are also key since rain and snowstorms can come in quickly at these altitudes.

-Several routes can be taken which are broken down below from shortest to longest.
+Several routes can be taken, which are broken down below from shortest to longest.

 The trek can be done in short 4-5 days itineraries, Medium 7-8 days, and longer 10-11 days.
 You can further extend your Mardi Himal itinerary with other Annapurna Treks depending on your time and level of fitness.